munificent/game-programming-patterns/book/dirty-flag.markdown

     yourself always needing that derived data after every single modification to the primary data, this pattern can't help.

- *  **It should be hard to incrementally update.** Let's say the pirate ship in our game can only carry so much booty.
+ *  **It should be hard to update incrementally.** Let's say the pirate ship in our game can only carry so much booty.
 We need to know the total weight of everything in the hold.
 We *could* use this pattern and have a dirty flag for the total weight.
 Every time we add or remove some loot, we set the flag.
 When we need the total, we add up all of the booty and clear the flag.

-    But a simpler solution is to just *keep a running total*.
+    But a simpler solution is to *keep a running total*.
 When we add or remove an item, just add or remove its weight from the current total.
 If we can "pay as we go" like this and keep the derived data updated, then that's often a better choice than using this pattern and calculating the